 If you cannot attend as a juror on the date on which you are summoned for, you may request a postponement.
 Pursuant to F.S.
 40.23 jury service may be postponed for a period of six months upon request.
-To request a Postponement/Excusal, you may mail or fax the Excusal Form located on the lower portion of your summons.
-The address and fax number are located on the summons or you may deliver it in person with the required documentation to the Jury Management Office at the Hernando County Courthouse or click the button below for an on-line Postponement/Excusal Form.
+To request a Postponement/Excusal, you may mail the Excusal Form located on the lower portion of your summons.
+The address are located on the summons or you may deliver it in person with the required documentation to the Jury Management Office at the Hernando County Courthouse or click the button below for an on-line Postponement/Excusal Form.

 If you are a person with a disability who needs any accommodations in order to participate in this proceeding, you are entitled, at no cost to you, to the provision of certain assistance.
 Please contact the ADA Coordinator at the Office of the Trial Court Administrator, Hernando County Courthouse, 20 North Main Street, Brooksville, Florida 34601, Telephone (352) 754-4402, at least 7 days before your scheduled court appearance, or immediately upon receiving this notification if the time before the scheduled appearance is less than 7 days; if you are hearing or voice impaired, call 711.